sharder996/rrsys-pub/README.md

 ## Log File

 A log file recording the activity of all group members can be found separately.
 The log file is updated periodically as each developer spends time on a task.
-The developer will record the amount of time they spent, rationale behind decisions, and
+The developer will record the amount of time they spent, rationale behind decisions, and what they did.

 ## Package Details